Bricktech2000/Notes/notes/life-long investing.md

 - ~~Terra / Anchor Protocol is very, very interesting (20% ROI &mdash; <https://drive.google.com/file/d/1sKM08sghjCh0FSdzJ0gvir-GSmPPA9yF/view> at 24:30)~~ turns out UST crashed all the way to $0$
 - "the rich build and acquire assets. the poor and middle class acquire liabilities that they mistakenly think are assets." for instance, a home is not an asset, it is a liability. acquiring assets over time is the best way to build [[wealth]]. &mdash; <https://youtu.be/xG75ap4R3aM?t=464>
 - storing all [[liquidity]] in representative or commodity [[money]] such as [[cryptocurrency]]es or precious metals could be a good way to be immune to [[inflation]]
-- investments with management fees are not desirable. a $10%$ ROI investment with no fee bears the risk of a $10%$ ROI investment, whereas a $10%$ ROI investment with a $2%$ fee bears the risk of a $12%$ ROI investment. moreover, [[learning]] to beat the market is very hard even for fund managers as it is a low-validity environment
+- [[invest]]ments with management fees are not desirable. a $10%$ ROI investment with no fee bears the risk of a $10%$ ROI investment, whereas a $10%$ ROI investment with a $2%$ fee bears the risk of a $12%$ ROI investment. moreover, [[learning]] to beat the market is very hard even for fund managers as it is a low-validity environment

 ## &mdash;